 Is Your Routine Empowering You?

 What is your routine like for each week?
 What do you do during your weekdays?
 What do you do during your weekends?
-Is your weekly routine empowering you?
+Does your weekly routine energize or drain you?

 Purpose of a Routine

-A routine is a set of activities that you repeat every day, week, or month.
-By having a set of tasks to stick to each day/week/month, it gives your life some element of structure, so that you don’t wake up every day wondering what to do.
-In that sense, routines simplify life and give you predictability.
+A routine is a set of activities that we repeat regularly, e.g., every day/week/month.
+By having a set of tasks that we stick to every day/week/month, it gives our life structure, so that we don’t wake up every day wondering what to do.
+In that sense, routines simplify life and give us predictability.

-Most people today have disempowering routines.
+Many people today have disempowering routines.
 Their weekly schedules are filled with empty tasks that keep them busy, not productive.
 For example, random web surfing.
-Watching long hours of TV.
+Watching long hours of TV or YouTube.
 Working in a disempowering job.
-Spending significant time to work around bad habits, such as eating unhealthily, feeling bad about it, and then exercising and eating less to remove the extra calorie intake, and repeating the cycle the next day.
-Entertaining poor thought patterns — worrying and feeding energy to fears rather than taking action.
+Spending significant time to work around bad habits, such as eating unhealthily, feeling bad about it, and then exercising and eating less to address the extra calorie intake, and repeating the cycle the next day.
+Entertaining poor thought patterns — worrying and feeding fears rather than taking action.
 Meeting up with people who drain them.
 Spending too much time on parasitic relationships.
 Idling away.

 When It’s Time To Change Your Routine